Why does the computer seem to always get the right rolls when

 together, or when you find yourself with a friend who does not

-have Backgammon RT.
+have Backgammon Tutor.

 - Local WiFi Network: If you and your friend are both